 The Honda’s have good reputations, well deserved until you try to run HF radio receivers in an RF-quiet environment.
 They look great until you look under the sheet metal.
 I specifically bought this NON-inverter model because it also has a sheet metal shell which I had hoped would help contain the ignition noise.
 The newer generators have plastic covers – bad news shielding-wise.
 Unfixable.
 They are cheaply built for the consumer mass market and in my opinion are overpriced for what you get.
 There is absolutely no electronic shielding or filtering in the EX1000 system.
 Not one lock washer under a screw to contain the ignition noise within the sheet metal and, of course, no ignition HV wiring shielding.
 No lock washers, even to keep it from vibrating apart.
 Five cents worth of star washers would have helped considerably.
 But Honda has great marketing!

 That’s just cheap, shoddy construction.
 I had to completely disassemble the generator sheet metal housing parts (nothing fit quite right upon reassembly – sloppy tolerances – bend to fit) to see what the problems were.
 I had to build up an RF shield braid system for the ignition wiring between the plug and ignition coil and ground it at both ends.
 In the below photo you can see the plug-end of the shield braid and its ground bolt.
-The other end at the coil is similar.
+The other end at the coil is similar; see other photo further down the page.
 I ran a bead of solder all along the “wraps” to make it a continuous conductor but I kept it away from the plug insulator to prevent HV problems when it is damp.

 Still too noisy, so I had to add torroidal RF filter chokes to the AC Hot and Neutral power wiring up to the connectors and add a bunch of external-tooth star washers to keep everything properly grounded.
 Much scraping of paint from surfaces that need to be in electrical contact.
 Honda didn’t bother with any of that.
 My modifications made about a 20 db improvement in radiated noise on the HF bands but incurred an expense/improvement that Honda felt the average homeowner would not even notice, much less appreciate.
 Most people just seem to care that they start easily, forget about the actual underlying engineering/quality.
 But hey – that’s their market.
 The wonderful world of tradeoffs in engineering cost economics.